knocklabs/docs/pages/getting-started/what-is-knock.md

 Knock gives developers a set of tools that simplify the process of making a notifications engine for your product.
 We provide:

-- **Backend API clients** in many languages, to tie your notifications into your product.
+- **Backend API clients** in many languages, to tie your notifications system into your product.
-- **Prebuilt components** to build out in-app user notification feeds, and notification preference experiences with ease.
+- **Prebuilt components** to build in-app user notification feeds and notification preference experiences with ease.
 - **Delivery partner integrations** for all major providers so you can bring your current provider(s) to Knock and not incur a switching cost.
 - **Reliable, scaleable infrastructure** built from scratch to support the needs of delivering and storing high volumes of notifications.
 - **Extensive documentation**, implementation guides, and examples.

 ## What can Knock do for my business?

-**Knock provides a dashboard that allows members of your team to introduce notification flows without code**.
-The dashboard enables product and growth teams to add and iterate on the customer facing notification experience with ease.
+**Knock provides a dashboard that allows members of your team to introduce notification flows, and the content of the notifications**.
+The dashboard enables product and growth teams to add and iterate on the user facing notification experience with ease.
 With it you can:

 - Create and update existing notifications and the logic that powers them
 - Test changes to notifications easily
 - Get insights about your notification engagement
-- Debug notifications sent to customers
+- Debug notifications sent to users